ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    12;w=1;burst=1000;policy="leaky bucket"
 ~~~

-To avoid clashes, implementers can prefix unregistered parameters
+To avoid clashes, implementers SHOULD prefix unregistered parameters
-with an identifier, e.g. `acme-policy`, `acme-burst`.
+with an `x-<vendor>` identifier, e.g. `x-acme-policy`, `x-acme-burst`.
-While it is useful to define a clear syntax and semantic for
+While it is useful to define a clear syntax and semantics
 even for custom parameters, it is important to note that
 user agents are not required to process quota policy information.